mountunion/ModGCD-OneGPU/README.md

 # ModGCD-OneGPU
 Modular Integer GCD for one GPU

-See http://raider.mountunion.edu/~weberk/Spring2018Sabbatical/sabb-proposal-f2016.pdf for more information on the overall project, including references to additional resources.
+See [An Implementation of the Mdular Integer GCD Algorithm on a Single GPU](https://github.com/mountunion/ModGCD-OneGPU/blob/master/ModGCD-OneGPU.pdf) for more information on the overall project, including references to additional resources.

 Requires CUDA 9 development kit or more recent.
 (See https://developer.nvidia.com/cuda-downloads for most recent.)